Children/ Paediatric Compensation Claims

 Paediatric compensation claims are not just limited to negligence by a paediatrician.
 If your general practitioner, other specialist or hospital has provided negligent treatment to your child, and if this has resulted in 'damage', then your child may be eligible for compensation.
 The facts in each case vary, as do the laws in each State.
 The amount of compensation that may be awarded to your child will depend on many variables- the law in your State, the severity of your child's injuries, disabilities and the impact on your child's needs now and in the future.

-If you are concerned about the medical treatment that your child has received, then we can arrange for a medical negligence lawyer to provide you with obligation-free legal advice as to whether your child is eligible for compensation.
+If you are concerned about the medical treatment that your child has received, contact us to receive obligation-free legal advice as to whether your child is eligible for compensation.

 www.solicitoradvice.com is an independent information and referral service, and not a legal practice.
 Enquiries to this website are referred directly to solicitors.